Meaning of bimbo is much more than an attractive and dumb female. Nowadays the word bimbo doesn't have anything to do with intellect.

 In early 2010s, the word 'bimbo' started to gain more and more positive attributes.

 Self-proclaimed bimbo Alicia Amira has been in the forefront of making the term bimbo as something to be proud of.

 Most often bimbo is seen as a very beautiful and superficial girl or woman who emphasizes her looks, beauty, glamour, money, style, sexuality and especially femininity more than anything else and who likes to get a lots of attention.

-Bimbo can be recognized also as a trophy wife, woman who like to look "fake" as possible, doll like barbie girls or as a sex/beauty goddesses.
-Also women who love to have lots of sex and adult stars with big fake breasts and filled lips are seen as a bimbos.
+Bimbo can be recognized also as a trophy wife, woman who like to look "fake" as possible, doll-like barbie girls or as a sex/beauty goddesses.
+Also women who love to have lots of sex and adult stars with big fake breasts and filled lips are often seen as a bimbos.

 Bimbofication meaning & history

 What is bimbofication and what does it mean?

 In short, bimbofication is a continuous transformation process in which individual wants to become more beautiful and feminine over time.

 Nowadays bimbofication meaning encompasses more than just transformation process, because it has become a certain kind of lifestyle.
 Bimbofication is a lifestyle, which focuses on promoting beauty, love, positivity